lmparppei/Beat/README.md

 ### Future & state of development

 Beat is under active development when I have the time -- or rather, desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.
-If you encounter a bug, contact me through Twitter, e-mail or file an issue here on GitHub.
+If you encounter a bug, contact me through Twitter, email or file an issue here on GitHub.

 ### Plugins